fvm-sh/fvm/README.md

 Inspired by [nvm](https://github.com/nvm-sh/nvm)

-**Note** `fvm` will add a shell function `flutter` in bash env, all flutter commands will be this  dispathed to current flutter version though this `flutter` shell function

 <!-- To update this table of contents, ensure you have run `npm install` then `npm run doctoc` -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->